kira-96/ecmccfg/hugo/content/manual/motion_cfg/axisYaml.md

   feedSwitchesValue: 1                                # Value to write to axis.feedSwitchesOutput.
 Defaults to 1
   group: testGroup                                    # Add axis to group (group will be created if not exists),
   #                                                     group id will be stored in GRP<axis.group>_ID for later use.
-  autoMode:                                           # Switch drive modes automaticaly for normal motion and homing (smaract for instance)
+  autoMode:                                           # Switch drive modes automatically for normal motion and homing (smaract for instance)
     modeSet: ec0..                                    # Ethercat entry drive mode write (set CSV,CSP,homing)
     modeAct: ec0..                                    # Ethercat entry drive mode reading (set CSV,CSP,homing)
     modeCmdMotion: 9                                  # Drive mode value for normal motion (written to axis.drvMode.modeSet when normal motion)